oetherington/libvterm-no-glib2/README.md

 #libvterm

-Based on ROTE by Bruno Takahashi C. de Oliveira, libvterm is a terminal emulator library that attempts to mimic both VT100 and rxvt capabilities (GPLv2).
+Based on ROTE by Bruno Takahashi C. de Oliveira, libvterm is a terminal emulator library by Bryan Christ that attempts to mimic both VT100 and rxvt capabilities.

 This is a fully functional fork of libvterm with all dependencies on glib2.0 removed and replaced with standard library functions.
 This makes it far more